 At this stage, we were still under the radar and knew that if we waited and became even more well known as a brand, the price would just continue to climb and we’d become a victim of our own success.
 It just made sense to stretch ourselves a little initially, rather than run the risk of it being sold out from under us in the future.
 That would have been a huge missed opportunity, and if we had taken that risk, the potential alternative outcome would have been significantly worse.

-I can’t disclose the exact price, but it’s been stated publicly before that it was seven figures—that I can confirm.
+I can’t disclose the exact price, but it’s been stated publicly before (by one of the Co-Founders) that it was seven figures—that I can confirm.
 I think it was a fair price given other two letter .COM end user sales.

 Kate: And it had to substantially impact user experience!
 How did the domain acquisition impact your marketing strategy?
 What did you do differently as a result of landing TN.com?